RoboCupAtHomeJP/Rule2019/robotinspection_en.md

 # Robot Inspection
-"Robot Inspection" is adapted as one of the tasks in world competition, which in to inspect the safeness.
+"Robot Inspection" is adapted as one of the tasks in world competition, which is to inspect the safeness.
 In the task, robots will be tested for minimal performance of basic function (eg. open the door, navigation, etc.) and safety measurements (eg. collision avoidance, emergency stop, etc.).
 Teams can get scores from this.